 - Violent Crimes: Violent crimes like murder, rape, robbery, and assault are common in Wichita Falls according to Democrate And Chronicle.

 - Property Crimes: Property crimes such as burglary, theft, and motor vehicle theft are also prevalent in the city.

 In Wichita Falls, the community’s resilience in the face of economic and crime challenges is inspiring.
 The city’s focus on community policing and revitalization is making a difference.

 Several factors contribute to the high crime rates in these Texas cities, including:

-- Socioeconomic Factors: Poverty, unemployment, and lack of educational opportunities often correlate with high crime rates.
-Many of these cities struggle with these issues, leading to increased crime.
+- Socioeconomic Factors: Poverty, unemployment, and lack of educational opportunities often correlate with high crime rates according to US GOV. Many of these cities struggle with these issues, leading to increased crime.

 - Gang Activity: Gangs can significantly impact crime rates by engaging in drug trafficking, theft, and other illegal activities.
 Several of the cities mentioned above have high levels of gang activity.

 - Substance Abuse: Drug addiction and alcohol abuse can lead to criminal behavior, including theft and violent crimes.
 Many dangerous cities in Texas have high rates of substance abuse.

 - Population Density: Highly populated urban areas tend to have higher crime rates due to the increased number of potential victims and opportunities for criminal activity.